Price out as HHS secretary after private plane scandal

 - Price is the latest casualty in the administration

 Price's departure came as he's being investigated by the department's inspector general for using private jets for multiple government business trips, even to fly distances often as short as from Washington to Philadelphia.
+The cost for the trips ran into the hundreds of thousands of dollars.

 The scandal infuriated Trump, who viewed the controversy as a needless distraction from his agenda.
 Over the course of the week, Trump fumed to aides about Price's flights, which he deemed "stupid," according to multiple sources.
 Instead of moving past the storm, Price's offer to reimburse the government for only a fraction of the flights' costs enraged Trump further.